• Skip to primary navigation

 Equipment

-If you have a food processor, it will make light work of chopping the walnuts and making the pastry.
-If you don’t have one, you can chop the nuts finely with a sharp knife on a chopping board, and mix the pastry in a mixing bowl.
-And don’t forget a rolling pin for rolling out the pastry.
-(Tip – if you don’t have a rolling pin, a clean empty wine bottle works almost as well).
+If you have a food processor, this will make light work of chopping the walnuts and making the pastry.
+If you don't have one, you can chop the nuts finely with a sharp knife on a chopping board, and mix the pastry in a mixing bowl.
+And don't forget a rolling pin for rolling out the pastry.
+(Tip - if you don't have a rolling pin, a clean empty wine bottle works almost as well).

 For baking the tarts you will need 12 mini flan rings or if you prefer you can make a single walnut and stilton tart in a 10-inch flan ring instead.
 If you do decide to use a 10-inch flan ring, you may find that you have a little pastry leftover (see the FAQ section below for what to do with leftover pastry).

 You will also need some baking beans for blind-baking the pastry.
-I use these ceramic baking beans, but you could use a packet of dried beans or even split please if that’s all you have.
-Just remember to keep the beans aside if you’ve used them for blind-baking, don’t use them in your cooking afterwards!
+I use ceramic baking beans, but you could use a packet of dried beans or even split please if that's all you have.
+Just remember to keep the beans aside if you've used them for blind-baking, don't use them in your cooking afterwards!

 For making the filling you will need a medium-sized saucepan with a lid.